-Heat 1 tablespoon extra-virgin olive oil in heavy large nonstick skillet over high heat.
-Sprinkle skirt steak with salt and pepper.
-Sear skirt steak until crusty and medium-rare, 3 to 4 minutes per side.
-Transfer steak to cutting board and let rest 5 minutes.
-Thinly slice steak on slight diagonal across grain.
+Heat 1 tablespoon extra-virgin olive oil in a large cast iron skillet over high heat.
+Sprinkle skirt steak with coarse salt and pepper.
+Sear skirt steak until crusty and medium-rare, 2 to 3 minutes per side.
+Transfer steak to cutting board and let it rest 5 minutes.
+Thinly slice steak on a diagonal, across the grain.

 Divide watercress among 4 plates; drizzle with more dressing.
 Top with horseradish potato salad, then steak slices.
 Serve with remaining dressing alongside.